ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

 to be used directly, but through generated code, it might not be necessary to write the second part.
 It may be sufficient to write (or generate) a one-to-one mirror of the C API and use that in the code-generator template.

-On the other hand, the generated code should still be understandable.
+The generated code should still be understandable.
 So if writing a more idiomatic API on top of the direct mapping, significantly simplifies the generated code (and maybe also the template), you should write such an API.

 ### Creating the Code-Generator Template